Fostering cultural and social cohesion

 Title: Donko ni Maaya – Crisis prevention and strengthening social cohesion through the promotion of the cultural sector in Mali

-In 2012, a serious political and security crisis arose in the Republic of Mali as a result of a military coup and an alliance between separatist rebels and Islamist terror groups.
-Following the recapture of the North with the help of international military deployments and the stationing of a United Nations Mission (MINUSMA), the country reverted back to democratic conditions through the implementation of elections in 2013.
-However, the security situation in many regions has since deteriorated due to the rise in terror attacks and interethnic conflict.
+In 2012, a serious political and security crisis arose in Mali following a military coup and violent conflict between government troops, separatist rebels and Islamist terror groups.
+Following the recapture of northern Mali with international assistance, democratic conditions were restored in the country in 2013.
+Nevertheless, the security situation has deteriorated in many regions, as terrorist attacks and ethnic conflicts have increased.

-Young people are provided with alternatives to extremist attitudes.
-As agents of change and through opportunities for cultural expression, they play a positive and active role in combating extremism, in political participation, in strengthening social cohesion and hence in crisis prevention.
+As agents of change and through opportunities for cultural expression, young people play an active role in combating extremism, in political participation, in strengthening social cohesion and in crisis prevention.

-The project has also been providing advice on to promote cultural initiatives.
-Creative artists are supported in improving their productions, for example in urban arts, music, modern dance, theatre, art, YouTubing and film, and in using existing channels for nationwide publicity.
+The project advises cultural initiatives on ways of making themselves better known.
+It supports creative artists in improving their output, for example in urban arts, music, modern dance, theatre, art, YouTubing and film, and in using existing channels to gain publicity nationwide.

-By way of training, the project is also empowering authorities such as the Ministry of Culture to carry out their role in the cultural sector more effectively.
-The cooperation between communities, culture sector stakeholders and young people within the framework of local policy-making is being improved in order to strengthen social cohesion.
-In this way, the project also fosters democratic participation.
+By providing training courses, the project also enables authorities such as the Ministry of Culture to carry out their role in the cultural sector more effectively.
+In the interests of greater social cohesion and political participation, it encourages cooperation between local communities, cultural sector players and young people in the context of local policy development.